deteto747chudo/Test_Twitch_Server/README.md

-deteto_chudo Server for test techologies!
+This twitch server is just for test technologies

+Last version tested :
+  - Advanced transfer system
+  - Automations